 ASA needs you to serve the discipline

-A nominee must have made noteworthy contributions through any medium of public communication to increase the understanding of sociology.
-He or she cannot be a professional sociologist and membership in ASA is therefore not required.
-Nominations should include an account of the nominee's major contributions to furthering the public appreciation of sociology; it is strongly encouraged that examples (e.g., video, printed matter) are included with the nomination.
+A nominee must have made noteworthy contributions to social investigation and analysis through any medium of public communication.
+They cannot be a professional sociologist and membership in ASA is therefore not required.
+Nominations should include an account of the nominee's major contributions supported with concrete examples such as video or articles.

 Selection Committee Members

 The selection committee is composed of nine members, each serving a staggered three-year term.
 Members are appointed from among the Association membership by the Council based on the recommendation of the Committee on Committees.

 |Pyong Gap Min||1/1/2018||12/31/2020||Member|

 |Lisa M. Martinez||1/1/2020||12/31/2022||Member|